civican/legisinfo/42-1/bills/C-76/bill_text.md

   **(2)** Subsections 284(2) and (3) of the Act are replaced by the following:

-    **(2)** No ballot shall be rejected by reason only that an election officer placed on it any writing, number or mark, or failed to remove the counterfoil **or to write the elector's polling division number on the back of the ballot**.
+    **(2)** No ballot shall be rejected by reason only that an election officer placed on it any writing, number or mark, or failed to remove the counterfoil or to write the elector's polling division number on the back of the ballot.

     **(3)** If a ballot is found with the counterfoil attached, the election officer who counts the votes shall, while concealing the number on it from all persons present and without examining it, remove and destroy the counterfoil.